 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-You can prevent powdery mildew naturally by choosing resistant plant varieties, spacing them properly, and keeping your garden clean.
+You can prevent powdery mildew naturally by choosing resistant plant varieties and ensuring proper spacing for good air circulation.

 Table Of Contents